hbctraining/In-depth-NGS-Data-Analysis-Course/sessionIV/lessons/02_sleuth.md

 #### Provide the model design

-Determine the covariates and/or confounders that should be included in your experimental design model.
+Now that we have the metadata and location of the count estimates, we can input our design formula to determine the covariates and/or confounders that should be included in your experimental design model.
 Sleuth can be used to analyze multiple conditions from complex experimental designs.

 Within Sleuth, models are written similar to DESeq2.
 Since the only condition we plan to test is our sample type, our design formula is very simple: